• Contact

 Taken in Aix-en-Provence on the way to my car, after leaving a friend’s birthday celebration.

 Bonus tip: If able, purchase a small, lightweight camera to carry around with you.
 It makes bringing your camera with you a lot easier.
-I purchased this Sony camera a few years ago for this reason, and it helped me take more pictures than ever.
+I purchased a Sony a6600 camera a few years ago for this reason, and it helped me take more pictures than ever.
 It does get bulky once you add lenses, though.
 If you’re looking for something smaller, there are tons of options out there for travel cameras!

 4. Schedule a time to take photographs: